Interview Question: Demonstrating Leadership Skills – Answer Tips

 Answers using this method follow the below structure:

 T – Task – What was your role in the action?
 Most of the time it is best that you are taking an active rather than passive role in the encounter.
-In your example for the interview question, highlight your specific role in the situation, showcasing your responsibility and initiative in finding a solution.
+In answering the interview question, emphasize your proactive role in addressing the customer’s concerns or issues, showcasing your responsibility and leadership in resolving the situation.

 A – Activity (or action) – What did you do?
-Detail the steps you took and why you took them. – This should take up the bulk of your time answering the question.
-Here, delve into the creative solution you implemented, focusing on your actions, the creative process, and how it addressed the problem effectively.
+Detail the steps you took and why you took them.
+This is the heart of your response to the interview question.
+Clearly articulate the specific actions you took to handle the difficult customer, demonstrating your problem-solving skills and ability to remain composed under pressure.

 R – Result – How did everything end up?
 Try to use figures if possible (e.g. we cut costs by $3m, customer satisfaction scores increased 25%, failures reduced to zero, ice cream parties increased ten-fold etc.).
-In tying back to the interview question, this is where you quantify the success of your creative solution, showing how it positively impacted the situation, thereby demonstrating your effectiveness in problem-solving.
+In response to the interview question, conclude with the positive outcome of your actions, using quantifiable results if possible, to show the tangible impact of your approach to handling a difficult customer.

 Remember though that the B-STAR technique is descriptive not prescriptive.
 You do not need to follow this flow strictly, go with what is best for your answers and that will allow you to put your point across and show your experience the best.